sochoa/lizmon/README.md

 * Implement trust via certificate chains so that only trusted sources can request and use token-based authorization which can then be used to submit metrics.

+# Further Testing

+* Add web service tests to simulate a node reporting data to ensure that the reciever is doing the right thing.
+* Add unit tests for the Datastore class in the reciever.